 - You may be given medicine to help you relax or make you drowsy.
 You will be taken to the operating room.
 Your abdomen and genital area will be cleaned with soap and water.
 Sheets will be put over you to keep the surgery area clean.
-Caregivers may give a general anesthesia to keep you asleep during surgery.
+Healthcare providers may give a general anesthesia to keep you asleep during surgery.
 A catheter may be inserted to drain your urine.
 A nasogastric (NG) tube may also be inserted through your nose and down into your stomach.
 This tube keeps air and fluid out of the stomach during surgery.

 - During your surgery, a small incision will be made in your belly button to insert the laparoscope through.
-Caregivers will insert other instruments by making 1 to 2 smaller incisions at different places on your abdomen.
+Healthcare providers will insert other instruments by making 1 to 2 smaller incisions at different places on your abdomen.
 The abdomen will then be inflated with a gas (carbon dioxide) to make the abdomen swell.
-This lifts the abdominal wall away from the internal organs and allows your caregiver more space to work in.
+This lifts the abdominal wall away from the internal organs and allows your healthcare provider more space to work in.
 Clips, cautery, loops, or staplers may be used to separate the membrane of your appendix from the cecum.
 The appendix is then placed in a small bag and cut off using scissors.

 - If the appendix is dead or decaying, a part or the whole cecum may also be cut off.
 The end of the small intestine (bowel) will then be attached to the remaining large intestine.
 The incisions will be closed by stitches or surgical tapes and covered with bandages.
 If the appendix has burst or has holes in it, the abdomen will be thoroughly irrigated (washed out).
 This will be done after removing the appendix.
-Your caregiver may then leave the skin open and allow it to heal on its own.
+Your healthcare provider may then leave the skin open and allow it to heal on its own.
 He may place a drain in the abdomen to allow infected materials to leave your body.

 After your surgery: